Warriors Orochi 3: Musou Orochi 2: Special

-A PSP port, titled Musou Orochi 2: Special was announced on May 8, 2012, and was released on July 19, 2012, exclusively in Japan.
+A PSP port, titled Musou Orochi 2: Special, was released on July 19, 2012, exclusively in Japan.
 Two additional characters were added: Rachel from the Ninja Gaiden series and a new character named Seimei Abe.
 A new Battle Royale Mode was included with support for up to four players.
 All characters, modes, and features from the original game were retained in this port.
 Ten PSP customizable themes based on characters are offered for players who pre-order the title.
 Players can automatically unlock all characters by inserting their saved data from Musou Orochi 2.

 Warriors Orochi 3: Hyper

-The Wii U port of the game, Warriors Orochi 3: Hyper (Musou Orochi 2: Hyper in Japan) was announced at the 2012 Tokyo Game Show as one of the launch titles for the console.
+The Wii U port of the game, Warriors Orochi 3: Hyper (Musou Orochi 2: Hyper in Japan) was released in 2012 as one of the launch titles for the console.
 Unlike past releases, this port launched outside Japan first.
 Hyper features a new multiplayer mode called "Duel Mode" in which players battle enemies using three-man teams.
-Players will also have the option to play the game using a Wii U Pro Controller or the Wii U GamePad.
+Players have the option to play the game using a Wii U Pro Controller or the Wii U GamePad.
 The GamePad can be used to display an expanded mini-map.
 Local co-op includes an option that allows each player to have a full screen to play on, with one player using the TV screen while the other uses the GamePad's screen.
 The single player game can also be played on the GamePad's screen without the use of a TV.
 The game includes all characters from Special, including Rachel and Seimei Abe and adds two new characters: Momiji from the Ninja Gaiden series and a new original character, Shennong.

 Warriors Orochi 3: Ultimate

 An update to the original game, Musou Orochi 2: Ultimate was released for PlayStation 3 and PlayStation Vita on September 26, 2013.
-The PlayStation 4 version was released in Japan on June 26 and September 4, 2014, respectively, featuring improved graphics and lighting among other enhancements.
-The game was released in North America and Europe in 2014 on September 2 and September 5, respectively with an additional Xbox One port, which was also released in Japan as a launch title.
-It was also released for the Nintendo Switch on November 9, 2017 to commemorate Omega Force's 20th anniversary.
+The PlayStation 4 version was released in Japan on June 26, 2014, featuring improved graphics and lighting among other enhancements.
+The game was released in North America and Europe in the same year on September 2 and 5, respectively with an additional Xbox One port, which was also released in Japan as a launch title.
+It was also released for the Nintendo Switch on November 9, 2017, to commemorate Omega Force's 20th anniversary.
 This is the first collaboration with Bandai Namco Entertainment.